anikobtoth/FCW/README.md

 Code for pairwise calculation of FETmP and FET on an occurrence matrix is contained in Pair_Functions.R.
 This file also contains code to calculate weighted connectance and evenness.
 Note that PAIRS was run in a separate program.
-Simulated data used in the main text of the manuscript is in Simulated_Datasets.RData Descriptions of each data object are in Data_Descriptions.txt
+Simulated data used in the main text of the manuscript is in Simulated_Datasets.RData.
+A brief description of the data object is in Data_Descriptions.txt.